d01mittal/NLP-Project/README.md

 To deploy the application, configure the environment variables on your hosting platform and ensure MongoDB is accessible.

+## Key Features

+1. Access to comprehensive CVE data up to August 2024.
+2. Integrated AI capabilities for smarter data insights.
+3. Interactive data visualization with multiple plot types, allowing users to customize data ranges for a tailored view.

 ## Collaborators

 - [d01mittal](https://github.com/d01mittal)